 William, together with his wife Paula, also left a second gift: the exuberant, ever-evolving palm forest and home they created together and lived in on Maui for over forty years.

-This December, The Merwin Conservancy, a non-profit the couple founded together, will become permanent custodians of this extraordinary place and its clear, unequivocal message of environmental renewal, possibility, and integrity.
+In January 2020, The Merwin Conservancy, a non-profit the couple founded together, became permanent custodians of this extraordinary place and its clear, unequivocal message of environmental renewal, possibility, and integrity.

 GROVE GIVING CIRCLE

-In the palm forest, near the garden shed and dojo, potted young palms remain on the shelves of the shade house where William grew them.
-These are the last unplanted trees in his collection.
+In the palm forest, near the garden shed and dojo, potted young palms remained on the shelves of the shade house where William grew them.
+These were the last unplanted trees in his collection.

-Early next year, we will gather Grove Giving Circle friends to plant these palms in a memorial grove at the edge of the forest.
-Together we will honor William and Paula’s vision to expand and share their beloved garden, and bring needed support to The Merwin Conservancy at this vital moment.
+With the help of the Grove Giving Circle. we planted the last of these trees in December of 2020.
+We gathered to plant these palms in a memorial grove at the edge of the forest.
+Together, we honored William and Paula’s vision to expand and share their beloved garden, and bring needed support to The Merwin Conservancy at this vital moment.